Charitable Trust

 With an emphasis on making rowing available to all, the choice of a multi-location event meant that participants could attend without having to make the journey to the capital.

-Warrington Youth Rowing
+all aboard Youth Rowing

-The charity also trains the school staff that bring the students down to the clubs as Level 2 coaches and RYA Launch Drivers to ensure that the project is sustainable in the long-term.
+The charity also trains the school staff that bring the students down to the clubs as Level 2 coaches and RYA Launch Drivers to ensure that the project is sustainable in the long term.
 Discover more

 Oarsome Chance